yochem/dotfiles/README.md

 # `$HOME` is where the :heart: is
 Just some configuration files (aka dotfiles).
 Can be used for MacOS and Linux.

-**Warning** Be careful when using the commands used in e.g. `install/.macdefaults`.
-Only use these commands if you know what the effects will be.

 ### Structure
 ```bash
 .atom/                # Usefull atom configs